Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Methodology

 \subsection{Method 2: Validation survey}

 The interviews yielded many problems as well as some implicit inputs on what is desired and needed for fact-checkers to be more efficient in tackling disinformation.
-These inputs were discussed, using brainstorming methods, and problems that were most cognitively demanding, tedious, time demanding, and complex, as well as brought inconveniences and uncertainty with them were selected.
+These inputs were discussed, using brainstorming methods, and problems that were most cognitively demanding, tedious, time-demanding, and complex, as well as brought inconveniences and uncertainty with them, were selected.
 Finally, 13 problems were chosen for the validation survey based on the user activities and current technical feasibility, resource feasibility, and sustainability of potential AI solutions (tools) (see the validation survey questions in Annex B).

-The survey also served to validate the individual responses, therefore for each activity, the respondents were queried on:
+The survey also served to validate the individual responses; therefore, for each activity, the respondents were queried on:

-\begin{itemize} \item how often fact-checkers need to be involved in such activity (on a six points Likert scale ranging from ``more times a day''=6 to ``never''=1) and~ \item how difficult the activity is (five points Likert scale ranging from ``No problem, I like to do it''=1 to ``I perceive it as a big problem.
+\begin{itemize} \item how often fact-checkers need to be involved in such activity (on a six point Likert scale ranging from ``more times a day''=6 to ``never''=1) and~ \item how difficult the activity is (on a five point Likert scale ranging from ``No problem, I like to do it''=1 to ``I perceive it as a big problem.
 I really need help with this''=5). \end{itemize}